Cambridge Net Zero Action Plan

 Action 1.1 Next Steps, Challenges, and Opportunities

 Local grid capacity has also been a challenge and barrier for some buildings to electrify.
-The installation of a transformer on-site substantially increases project cost and and there are no current MassSave incentives to cover these costs.
+The installation of a transformer on-site substantially increases project cost and there are no current MassSave incentives to cover these costs.
 Installing a transformer on-site can also present challenges with available space.

 Equity